Boozed, Broozed & Broken-Boned

 Boozed, Broozed & Broken-Boned is a DVD by American heavy metal band Black Label Society, released on August 12, 2003.
-It was recorded at the Harpos Concert Theatre in Detroit, Michigan, on September 14, 2002.
+It was recorded at the Harpos Concert Theatre in Detroit, Michigan on September 14, 2002.

 History

-Released in 2003, Boozed, Broozed & Broken-Boned was recorded at the Harpos Concert Theatre in Detroit, Michigan, on September 14, 2002.
+Released in 2003, Boozed, Broozed & Broken-Boned was recorded at the Harpos Concert Theatre in Detroit on September 14, 2002.
 On March 6, 2013, an unblackened version of the concert was released.
-It was recorded at Club Nokia in Los Angeles, California.
+It was recorded at Club Nokia in Los Angeles.
 On June 13 and 19, 2020, both the unblackened and original recording of Boozed, Broozed & Broken-Boned were streamed via YouTube.